 altered states of consciousness.
 Experiments also are being conducted to

-determine the existence of retroactive PK, or "retro-PK" where
+determine the existence of retroactive PK, or "retro-PK" where subjects

-by a random event generator.
+random event generator.
 The subjects try after the event has happened.

-However, it is impossible to rule out the possibility of the PK effect being
+However, it is impossible to rule out the possibility of the PK effect

-during the number selection.
+generator during the number selection.

 Although PK is not generally acknowledged by scientists, many

-parapsychologists believe that well-controlled experiments have established its existence.
+parapsychologists believe that well-controlled experiments have

-on the whole have been insignificant.
+this exclusively.
+Results on the whole have been insignificant.
 But, the

 greater potential, many believe, that PK testing will open up wider

 Gertrude Schmeidler, The City College,